Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Our Proposed Adversarial Training Method for Trajectory Prediction

-In the attacked scenarios, the attacks' impact will be decomposed to different latent vectors and the attack patterns will be explicitly modeled by the semantic features.
-Let us take lateral directional vector as an example.
-If the attack is not targeted at lateral dimension, the encoder will decompose the attack effect into other vectors and the mapping for lateral direction will remain stable.
-Otherwise, if the attack causes errors in lateral vector, the feature extractor and encoder will be adversarial trained on the label of the direction and the corresponding mapping from latent distribution to final trajectories will also be updated.
+In the attacked scenarios, the impact of attacks will be decomposed to different latent vectors and the attack patterns will be explicitly modeled by the semantic features.
+Let us take the lateral directional vector as an example.
+If the attack is not targeted at the lateral dimension, the encoder will decompose the attack effect into other vectors and the mapping for lateral direction will remain stable.
+Otherwise, if the attack causes errors in the lateral vector, the feature extractor and encoder will be adversarial trained on the label of the direction and the corresponding mapping from the latent distribution to the final trajectories will also be updated.

-Compared to existing trajectory prediction works that can only apply adversarial training on the final trajectory way points, our proposed method is designed to capture semantic features in the latent space, and it can benefit the adversarial robustness and its generalization in various aspects:
+Compared to existing trajectory prediction works that only apply adversarial training on the final trajectory waypoints, our proposed method is designed to capture semantic features in the latent space, and it can benefit the adversarial robustness and its generalization in various aspects:

 \begin{itemize}